-Where damage to property can occur in the event of the solar storage tank leaking, the solar storage tank must be installed in a safe tray.
+Where damage to property can occur in the event of the water heater leaking, the water heater must be installed in a safe tray.
 Construction, installation and draining of a safe tray must comply with AS/NZS 3500.4 and all local codes and regulatory authority requirements.
 AS/NZS 3500.4 also has particular requirements when a safe tray must be installed.